joaquinabian/Octo-Filament-Sensor/README.md

 The sensor sends a toggling signal to the RPi through a GPIO pin.
 The pluging monitor this input and produces several responses in case it doesn't sense filament movement.
-Response includes remote activation of a real cow-bell-based alarm in the same wifi network.
+Response includes remote activation of a real cow-bell-based alarm in the same Wi-Fi network.

 This is a fork of Octoprint-Smart-Filament-Sensor from Royrdan.
 The following is mostly a reproduction of Royrdan README, but changes are being added as long as development continues.